prody/ProDy/doc/examples/measure/contacts.rst

 Output
 -------------------------------------------------------------------------------

-Output is a :class:`~prody.atomic.Selection` instance that points to atoms matching the contact criteria given by the user.
+Output is a :class:`~.Selection` instance that points to atoms matching the contact criteria given by the user.
-:class:`~prody.atomic.Selection` instances can be used as input to other functions for further analysis.
+:class:`~.Selection` instances can be used as input to other functions for further analysis.

 ProDy Code